 The Immortal Hour

-text by Fiona Macleod (ca. 1900) music by The Blackbird
+text by Fiona Macleod (1899) music by The Blackbird

 Cast & Crew of the CD Production